Full study title: An evidence-based approach to understanding and improving exercise counselling for adults with spinal cord injury.

 - can read and understand English.

-You will receive a $10 (CAN) gift card or an equivalent amount in another currency, for participating in this study.
+Compensation for participation: you will receive a $25 gift card (CAN) or an equivalent amount in another currency, for participating in this study.